The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 h = \hat{\rho} \cdot \sqrt{\frac{N}{1 - N \cdot \mathrm{Var}(\hat{\lambda})}} \sim \mathcal{N}(0,1)

 Annual data introduce a frequency-mismatch problem.
-Meta-analytic evidence (Clarke 1976) places the advertising effect half-life between two and six months for most consumer categories.
+Meta-compiled evidence (Clarke 1976) places the advertising effect half-life between two and six months for most consumer categories.
 At annual aggregation, intra-year decay is collapsed into the intercept δ₀ and the contemporaneous coefficient γ̂.
 The lagged dependent variable absorbs macroeconomic momentum unrelated to advertising, biasing λ̂ toward zero or even negative values.
 Annual data can identify the impact multiplier γ reliably; the carryover rate λ should be treated with caution and tested for its sign and plausibility.
 A weak-instrument F-statistic from the first stage of the IV procedure (rule of thumb: F ≥ 10) is a prerequisite diagnostic when the sample is small.

-5. Empirical Evidence: The Gap, Inc. (Annual, 2002–2023)
+5. Empirical Example: The Gap, Inc. (Annual, 1976–2025)

 ParameterR(t) equationP(t) equation

-γ̂ (impact multiplier, IV)$6.21 (t = 3.30)$4.06 (t = 3.80)
+γ̂ (impact multiplier)1.885 (t = 1.7791)0.349 (t = 1.7785)

-λ̂ (carryover rate, IV)−0.32 (t = −1.27)−0.70 (t = −1.52)
+λ̂ (carryover rate, AR(1))0.8994 (t = 19.2835)0.7186 (t = 11.4104)

 References